-The provisions of this policy do not constitute a contract, express or implied, between any officer/employee and The University of Texas System and its institutions.
+The provisions of this policy do not constitute a contract, express or implied, between any employee covered by this policy and The University of Texas System and its institutions.
 No provision of this policy and its procedures should be interpreted as providing additional rights, including rights contrary to the "employment at will" doctrine.